peteraritchie/ProductivityExtensions/README.md

 ProductivityExtensions
 ======================

+If you're not comfortable with GitHub for issues/feedback.
+I've set up a UserVoice site at https://productivityextensions.uservoice.com/

 Productivity Extensions is a series of extension methods for .NET 4.0 or newer (Visual Studio 2010 or newer).

 Currently, there over 650 methods extending over 400 classes in the .NET Framework.